AncientRosetta/AncientRosetta/README.md

 I'm a full-time uni student studying astronomy and physics!

 BYI:
-- I'm an acespec lesbian, so sexual jokes r fine but I will hide you if you're making me uncomfy.
+- I'm an acespec lesbian, so sexual jokes r fine but I will hide you if ur being obnoxious.
-- I tend to be offtab a lot, so please whisper if you want to interact w/ me!
-C+H are cool too!
+- I tend to be offtab a lot, so please whisper if you want to interact w/ me, C+H are cool too!

 DNI:
 - General DNI's.
 Don't talk to me if you're a bigot.